hallowf/STPDF-docs/about.md

 ---
 layout: about
-title: About
+title: titles.about
 permalink: /about/
 nav_order: 4
 ---

-{% tf templates/about.md %}
+{% tf about.md %}